-The Internship Portfolio should be organized around NASP's 10 practice domains and components should address both knowledge obtained and demonstrate professional performance related to the domains.

-The internship requires several artifacts that align closely with the NASP domains and should be included in the portfolio as noted in the table below.
-In addition to the required artifacts, students are expected to supplement their portfolio with "elective" artifacts from across their time in the program or that are completed as part of their individualized Internship Plan.
-The table below provides an outline of the domains of practice and portfolio required artifacts and elective artifacts.
-Please note: some artifacts are included in multiple domains.
+The Internship Portfolio should be organized around NASP's 10 practice domains and components should address professional performance related to the domains.
+The Internship Portfolio includes several required artifacts that align closely with each of the NASP domains as noted in the table below.
+In addition to the required artifacts completed by all students, students are expected to supplement their portfolio with "elective" artifacts from across their time in the program or that are completed as part of their individualized Internship Plan.
+The table below provides an outline of the domains of practice and portfolio required and elective artifacts.
+Please note: some artifacts are included in multiple domains as they provide evidence of knowledge and skill in more than one domain of practice.
+The Portfolio must receive passing scores for completion of the internship experience.
+See more details in Appendix J.